ibm-cloud-docs/secure-infrastructure-vpc/deploy-app-openshift.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploying demo application on {{site.data.keyword.redhat_openshift_full}} Cluster on {{site.data.keyword.cloud}}
+# Deploy application on {{site.data.keyword.redhat_openshift_notm}} cluster on {{site.data.keyword.cloud}}
 {: #tutorialDeployAppOpenShift}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

-This document provides step-by-step instructions to deploy an application to a {{site.data.keyword.redhat_openshift_notm}} cluster running on {{site.data.keyword.cloud_notm}}.
+This tutorial provides step-by-step instructions to deploy an application to a {{site.data.keyword.redhat_openshift_notm}} cluster running on {{site.data.keyword.cloud_notm}}.
 You can use [Landing zone for containerized applications with OpenShift deployable architecture](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-ocp-ra-qs) to deploy the cluster if you don't have an existing cluster.

-## Before you deploy the sample application, you must meet the following prerequisites:
+## Before you begin
 {: #beforeDeployAppOpenShift}

+Before you deploy the application, you must meet the following prerequisites:

 1. A {{site.data.keyword.redhat_openshift_notm}} cluster provisioned on {{site.data.keyword.cloud_notm}}.

-1. {{site.data.keyword.redhat_openshift_notm}} CLI (`oc`) installed locally.
-To learn how to install `oc` locally, [see](/docs/openshift?topic=openshift-cli-install).
+1. Install {{site.data.keyword.redhat_openshift_notm}} CLI (`oc`).
+Refer the instructions [here](/docs/openshift?topic=openshift-cli-install).

-1. Use https://github.com/IBM-Cloud/openshift-node-app repository for the sake of this tutorial.
-You can also use your own repository, but make sure that you have a `Dockerfile` created in the root of your repository to containerise your application.
+1. An application to deploy.
+This tutorial uses a sample [Node.js app](https://github.com/IBM-Cloud/openshift-node-app), but you can use any other application in your preferred language, as long as you have a `Dockerfile` in the root of your repository to containerize it.

-## Check Cluster connectivity
+## Check cluster connectivity
 {: #checkClusterConnectivity}
 {: step}

+Ensure cluster connectivity for both public and private endpoints.

-Check if the Public endpoint checkbox is enabled on the Networking section, of the Overview tab of your cluster instance page.
+Check if the **Public endpoint** is enabled on the Networking section of the Overview tab of your cluster instance page.

-If public endpoint is not enabled then deploy a client-to-site-vpn server in the same VPC as the cluster and then connect to it using OpenVPN Client .
-To access the cluster, [see](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-connect-landingzone-client-vpn).
+### Public endpoint enabled
+If the public endpoint is enabled you can now proceed to the next step else execute the following steps for Private-only cluster.

+### Private-only cluster
+If the cluster has only private endpoint enabled, you won't be able to run `oc` or `kubectl` commands on your cluster directly without deploying a client-to-site [VPN Server](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-client-to-site-overview) in the same VPC as the cluster.
+Refer this document for deploying the [client-to-site-vpn server](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-connect-landingzone-client-vpn).